Louisiana Recovery Authority – Oversight, Transparency and Civic Accountability

 When transparency and oversight are embedded within state and local systems, federal micromanagement becomes redundant.
 Our strength comes from federalism—where the federal government says, "Yes, we trust states and won't have to micromanage or look over their shoulders."
 Trusting states to manage the distribution of federal tax dollars isn't just practical; it's foundational to self-governance.

-— Anonymous GOP Lobbyist and Former Governor
+— GOP Lobbyist and Former Louisiana Governor

 Local Municipalities

-Public Notices & Citizen Engagement: Keeping Residents Informed
+Public Notices & Citizen Engagement: Information Resources

 Ensuring individuals and communities directly impacted by policy changes receive timely and accessible notifications.